simsam134/Glossary-Test/README.md

 This was mainly designed for glossary-tests whilst learning a new language.
 Main purpose of this project was to try out and learn QT.

-The user loads a csv-file in the format: word1, answer1 word2, answer2 etc..
+The user loads a csv-file in the format: word1, answer1 \n word2, answer2 etc..\n

 4 alternatives are presented whilst doing the quiz were the wrong alternatives are just taken from other questions.
 ![bild](https://user-images.githubusercontent.com/105457174/187532408-e6e9206a-25d6-4ee1-b7b0-8d0532970823.png)